yuzomatoba/queue_is_not_kiwi/README.md

-The project had the following objectives:
+The project had the following goals:

-Creation of the Queue class;
+- Queue class creation;
-Development of a search function;
+- Development of a search function;
-Development of a removal function.
+- Development of a removal function.